 This article is part of our Yahoo DFS Baseball series.

-There are only seven games scheduled across baseball Thursday.
-With the majority of them having early start times, we have just three games to choose from for the main evening slate on Yahoo.
-That doesn't leave us with a ton of viable options, so with that in mind, here are some pitchers and hitters to consider.
+There are 12 games scheduled across baseball Thursday, but most of them have early start times.
+That leaves us with just four games making up the main evening slate on Yahoo.
+While we don't have a ton of options to ponder, here are some pitchers and hitters to target.

 Stacks to Consider

 Detmers has a 5.15 ERA, but his 3.62 FIP indicates that he probably hasn't pitched that poorly.
 However, he could have problems improving his ERA in a matchup against the Cubs, who have the seventh-highest OPS in baseball against left-handed pitchers.
 One of their leaders in that regard has been Swanson, who has a .196 ISO and a .364 wOBA versus southpaws.